javers/javers-demo/README.md

 javers-demo
 ===========

-This demo app shows how to use javers in business aplication
+This demo App shows how to use JaVers in business aplication